 The majority of thesis supervisors are certified clinical medical physicists, which means that research projects are often motivated by challenges experienced directly in the clinic.

 Thesis research is highly applied and directed toward improving outcomes and the lives of cancer patients through improved diagnosis and treatment.

 Project areas may include:

-Application of advanced imaging modalities to radiation therapy process
+Applications of functional and molecular imaging to radiation therapy

 Dose measurement in radiotherapy

 At both the MSc and PhD levels, students publish in leading journals and present their work in national or international venues.
 In many cases supervisors and graduate students interface with industry, explore patenting of their innovations and experience translation of research to the clinic firsthand.